 The Higher Diploma in Art & Ecology is the equivalent to the Post Baccalaureate in North America, and is known informally as the ‘Post Bac’.
 This one-year course is designed for students who wish to develop their artistic practice through engaging with ecology, earth systems and environmental change.
 Through fine art practice, students investigate how social and earth ecologies coexist within the unique context of the Burren.
 Students are assisted in finding their voices as ecologically oriented artists and are prepared for application to, and potential enrolment in, an MA / MFA programme.
 The Post Bac in Art & Ecology is also applicable for students who have a degree in a subject other than fine art and who wish to transfer onto a fine art educational track by progressing to an MA / MFA programme.

 Through independent studio practice, seminars and group critiques, students develop their artistic identity and explore the interconnectivity between artistic practice, ecological thinking and the changing global climate.
 Students work with BCA’s core faculty on individually negotiated independent study.
 Additionally, students take core modules introducing ecosystem science and ecology and sustainability in the Burren.
-BCA partnering organisations Burren Beo and Burren Geopark teach across these modules.
+BCA partnering organisations Burren Beo and The Burren and Cliffs of Moher UNESCO Global Geopark teach across these modules.
 Post Bac Art & Ecology students produce a final exhibition, the quality of which should demonstrate their understanding of an ecologically oriented art practice.

 Studio Practice and Critique is at the core of the programme, taking the form of negotiated projects for independent study that also involve portfolio preparation and career planning.
 Taught studio courses provide teaching in a choice of disciplines from the undergraduate curriculum where students work alongside undergraduate students.